celsiusnarhwal/snowflake/README.md

 By default, Snowflake signs its JWTs with a private key that it generates and writes to `/app/snowflake/data`, which you are instructed to mount on your host machine (see [Installation](#installation)).
 As an alternative to this, Snowflake allows you to provide your own private key via the `SNOWFLAKE_PRIVATE_KEY` environment variable.
-This might be useful, for example, in environments where mounting `/app/snowflake/data` isn't possible, or if you'd just prefer to keep the private key in an environment variable rather than have it persisted to a file.
+This may be useful, for example, in environments where mounting `/app/snowflake/data` isn't possible, or if you'd just prefer to keep the private key in an environment variable rather than have it persisted to a file.